thudcl/thudcl.github.io/_pages/openings.md

 # Open positions

 We are looking for new group members with passion, talent, and grit!
-Students will have the opportunities to work closely with faculty members in the Lab.
+Students will have the opportunities to work closely with faculty members in the Lab. **Due to the impact of the COVID-19 pandemic, we will have to call off our summer internship program.
+Stays tuned.**

 ### Current open positions